What grades do colleges really look at? As with most questions, the answer to this is the ever-frustrating, “Well, it depends.”

 Put yet another way, colleges look at final grades in English, math, science, social studies, and foreign language during 9th, 10th, 11th, and (yes, even!)
 12th grades.
 These are the grades which will be evaluated.
 If you’re applying in an early admission round, your admission officer will see the first quarter of 12th grade; if you’re applying in regular decision, your admission officer will see grades for the entire first semester of senior year.

 The take away here is that all grades matter, but they are evaluated over time, with patterns and trends in mind—and you’ll never be “just” a GPA.
+Check out our college preparation timetable for students to gain college preparation advice for all four years of high school, and view important application dates.

 *Some colleges (for example, the University of California system) ask you to self-report your grades.
 In these circumstances, only the grades you are asked to self-report will be evaluated.